web-stack/lifeofjs/README.md

 * name: name of the framework
 * url: official web site which gives information about the framework
 * source: path to the source code of the framework
-* desc: a short description of the framework
+* desc: short description of the framework
 * tags: tags to categorize the framework.